 Prenatal Massage - For the mom-to-be, massage during pregnancy is a wonderful way to relieve many of the discomforts of pregnancy such as backaches, leg cramps and a stiff neck.

 Medical massage - An outcome-based massage used to treat a specific targeted area.

 What to Expect

-During the massage: You'll lie on a massage table draped in a sheet.
+You'll lie on a massage table draped in a sheet.
 Only the area the therapist is working on will be exposed and your modesty will always be preserved.
-Let your massage therapist know if you are too cold, too warm or don't like the music (you can bring your own if you'd like).
+Let your massage therapist know if you are too cold, too warm or don't like the music (you can bring your own if you'd like!).
 Also be sure to let your therapist know if pressure is too light or too strong.

-After your massage: Your therapist will leave the room so that you can dress in private.
-It's best to wait a couple of minutes before getting up in case you're feeling light headed.
+Your therapist will leave the room so that you can dress in private.
+It's best to wait a couple of minutes before getting up in case you feel light headed.
 Take your time getting ready.
 Be sure to drink lots of water after your massage to help flush out any toxins released by your massage.
-Its' recommended that you allow yourself some quiet time afterwards to fully enjoy the results of your massage.
+It's recommended to allow yourself some quiet time afterward to fully enjoy the results of your massage.

-After some forms of massage it's not uncommon for the body to experience mild soreness.
-This tenderness typically lasts only a short time, but you may want to rest the area before resuming stressful activities.
+After some forms of massage, it's not uncommon for the body to experience mild soreness.
+This typically lasts only a short time, but you may want to rest the area before resuming stressful activities.